grpc/grpc-dotnet/examples/README.md

 ## Mailer

 The mailer shows how to create a bi-directional streaming gRPC method in ASP.NET Core and call it from a client.
+The server reacts to messages sent from the client.

+##### Scenarios:

+* Bi-directional streaming call

+## Racer

+The racer shows how to create a bi-directional streaming gRPC method in ASP.NET Core and call it from a client.
+The client and the server each send messages as quickly as possible.

 ##### Scenarios: